Fox, Lyles help Kings outlast Timberwolves 118-111 in OT

 MINNEAPOLIS - De'Aaron Fox scored 32 points and Trey Lyles had eight of his 11 points in overtime for the Sacramento Kings, who outlasted the Minnesota Timberwolves 118-111 on Monday night.

-Domantas Sabonis had 17 points and 13 rebounds before fouling out for the Kings, and Keegan Murray added 13 points and 13 rebounds.
+Malik Monk scored 19 points, Domantas Sabonis had 17 points and 13 rebounds before fouling out and Keegan Murray added 13 points and 13 rebounds for the upstart Kings, who produced another signature win in their promising quest to end an NBA-record 16-year absence from the playoffs.

+The Kings had a season-high 15 steals and turned 18 turnovers by the Timberwolves into 21 points.

+"It's just trying to be disruptive.
+If we get a deflection and it turns into a steal, great," Fox said.

-Lyles took over for Sabonis at center and started the extra period with a 3-pointer.
-He dunked on Rudy Gobert for a three-point play and got wide open for another slam with 37.8 seconds left in overtime for a five-point lead to put the game away and give the Kings a split of this two-game set after a 117-110 loss on Saturday night.
+Lyles took over for Sabonis at center and started overtime with a 3-pointer.
+He dunked on Rudy Gobert for a three-point play and got wide open for a slam with 37.8 seconds left for a five-point lead that put the game away and gave the Kings a two-game split after a 117-110 loss on Saturday.

+"Both those games were kind of ugly to our standards, so I thought we did a good job maintaining our composure down the stretch," Murray said.

-Anthony Edwards had 33 points and eight rebounds for the Timberwolves, hitting the 30-point mark for the fifth time in the last six games.
-Gobert added 19 points and 14 rebounds.
+Anthony Edwards had 33 points and eight rebounds for the Timberwolves, hitting the 30-point mark for the fifth time in the last six games, but he had six turnovers amid heavy double-teams down the stretch.

+"He's drawing a big crowd," Wolves coach Chris Finch said.
+"For the most part, he's trying to make the right play.
+Maybe he needs to see it a little earlier."

-Neither team led by more than five points for the entire fourth quarter, when Edwards went to work once again for the Wolves with three straight baskets for a 98-95 lead with 2:12 to go.
+Neither team led by more than five points for the entire fourth quarter, when Edwards went to work once again for the Wolves and made baskets on three straight possessions for a 98-95 lead with 2:12 to go.

-Fox is one of those clutch players too.
-He gave the Kings the lead twice with shots in the final 1:48 and had the chance to win it at the regulation buzzer, but his fadeaway fell short.
+Fox is one of those clutch players, too.
+He gave the Kings the lead twice with shots in the final 1:48 and had the chance to win it at the regulation buzzer, when his fadeaway fell short.

-Sabonis fouled out with 51 seconds left in the fourth quarter with the Kings leading 103-99.
-Gobert made one of two free throws.
-Jaden McDaniels hit the game-tying 3-pointer with 13.5 seconds left.
+Jaden McDaniels hit the game-tying 3-pointer with 13.5 seconds left for the Wolves, but they failed to take advantage of the absence of Sabonis in overtime and hurt themselves anew with unforced errors on both ends.
+In another sign of the crowded Western Conference race, they fell from fifth place to ninth.
+The Kings are in third, with just one more win than the Wolves.

+"To go into overtime in someone else's building and gut out a win is definitely big," Fox said.
-This was one of those games when energy was going to be the most important ingredient with the rims on both ends in an unforgiving mood.

-Gobert's dunk was the first basket to fall after the teams combined for eight misses to start.
-The Wolves were 5 for 20 from the floor until a 3-pointer by D'Angelo Russell, who missed his first three free throws.
-Russell had missed a total of twice from the line in his previous 13 games.
+The rims on both ends were in an unforgiving mood.
+The Wolves had a season-low 17 points in the first quarter.
+D'Angelo Russell missed his first three free throws after missing a total of twice from the line in his previous 13 games.

+"We tried to scrape this one out, and we made too many mistakes to get the win," Russell said.

 GHOST TOWNS

 Timberwolves star Karl-Anthony Towns has missed 32 games with a strained right calf.
-He was not sitting by the bench on Monday and posted an Instagram photo over the weekend showing his right foot in a walking boot.
+He posted an Instagram photo over the weekend showing his right foot in a walking boot.

 "No setbacks at all," Finch said.
 "Just part of the process."